Skip to main content

 Are you interested in knowing how sustainable timber harvesting and other forest management activities can help forest bird populations in Wisconsin?
 Join us virtually to hear Mike Demchik (UW-Stevens Point Professor of Forestry) and Jason Riddle (UW-Stevens Point Wildlife Specialist) discuss their successes in using sustainable timber harvesting, invasive plant control, and prescribed fire to create beneficial habitat for native forest birds.

-Landowner Forest Management for Birds – Site tours
+Landowner Forest Management for Birds – Field Day Demo Site Tour

-Join us for our “Forestry for Birds” Webinar on June 6, 2025, from 3 pm to 4:15 pm, which will cover Wisconsin forest bird ecology, forestry practices to assist native birds, and an introduction to sites where forest management techniques for bird habitat were performed.
-Sign up here!
+Check out our “Forestry for Birds” Webinar (recording coming soon!) which covers Wisconsin forest bird ecology, forestry practices to assist native birds, and an introduction to sites where forest management techniques for bird habitat were performed.

-Three field days accompany the webinar, providing landowners with a real-life view of how your forestry practices are implemented to create quality habitat for birds.
-We have three unique site tours available – choose one or join us for all three!
+A field day accompanies this webinar, providing landowners with a real-life view of how forestry practices are implemented to create quality habitat for birds.
+We will explore the Village of Plover Conservancy Area.

 Tours are all Saturdays from 10 am to 2 pm.

-Exact field site locations, parking information, and more will be emailed to registrants one week before field tours
+Exact field site location, parking information, and more will be emailed to registrants one week before field tour

 June 21, 2025